Public Annex Framework™

 2. Incentivizing Engagement

 When reputational risk becomes visible, Nexo may re-evaluate its cost-benefit calculus.
-The annexes create a structured, truthful form of exposure that encourages conciliation rather than prolonged litigation.
+The annexes introduce a lawful, truthful, and non-defamatory disclosure format that promotes out-of-court resolution and demonstrates procedural seriousness.

 3. Elevating Regulatory Awareness

 Annexes like the open letter to FINMA help surface systemic gaps that have harmed not only this claimant but the broader investor community.
-Public annexes may prompt overdue scrutiny.
+Public annexes may help catalyze long-overdue scrutiny under FINMA’s mandate and data protection enforcement responsibilities delegated to FDPIC.

 4. Protecting Other Investors

-The public release of facts, risks, and misconduct helps warn others and counters misleading platform narratives.
-This aligns with the public interest principle underlying many Swiss laws, including the Unfair Competition Act (UCA).
+The public release of facts, risks, and misconduct helps warn others and counters misleading commercial representations, consistent with the public interest rationale underlying the Unfair Competition Act (UCA Art.
+3).

 5. Humanizing the Claim